apratimshukla6/Splash/README.md

 # Splash

-### Splash is an Elegant and Concise Virtual Currency Creating Platform with REST API.
+### Splash is an Elegant and Concise Virtual Currency Creating Platform.

 Includes features such as currency creation, valuation, trade and transfer.